sfu-db/dataprep/docs/source/DC_Spotify_tut.rst

    	:width: 650
    	:height: 100

-The client ID and client secret can be found in the dashboard app the user generated.
+The client ID and client Secret can be found in the dashboard app the user generated.
 The client ID is a public information for applications.
 The client secret must be kept confidential, it is used to verify that your request made with the client ID are authorized.

 .. image:: _static/images/tutorial/ID_and_secret.png
 	:align: center